Be Prepared for a Total Solar Eclipse

 • In a partial eclipse, the moon passes between the sun and Earth, but only a part of the sun appears to be covered, giving it a crescent shape.

-The solar eclipse is April 8, 2024.
-It has been almost seven years since the last total solar eclipse crossed over North America.
+The last total solar eclipse in North America happened on April 8, 2024.
 The next total solar eclipse visible across the United States, also known as the Great North American Eclipse, won’t occur until Aug.
 22, 2044.

 There is one unbreakable rule when viewing a solar eclipse: Never look directly at the sun during any phase without proper eye protection.
 Without protection, your eyesight could be permanently damaged.